Possible-Lobotamy/data-analytics-power-bi-report979/README.md

 - Customer Detail
 - Product Detail
 - Stores Map
-and then a colour theme was chosen.

-Then navigation sidebar bases for each of the report pages were formed.
+Then a colour theme was chosen and navigation sidebar bases for each of the report pages were formed.

 Milestone 5
 -